 Plus, if you’re reading this, I’m guessing you have clean drinking water too…

-Each time your mind turns to worry or fear, in the absence of an ‘if’, you are not dealing with a life challenge, you are dealing with a self-made drama, and manifesting suffering the more you focus on it.
-Your only lesson is to stop, become aware and observe your actions.
+Each time your mind turns to worry or fear, in the absence of an ‘if’, you are not dealing with a life challenge.
+You’re dealing with a self-made drama, and manifesting suffering the more you focus on it.
+Remember to stop, become aware and observe your actions.

-Without self-made dramas, life floats to the tune of the universe, and it’s this tune that miracles and magic are made of.
+When you no longer create drama, life floats to the tune of the universe.
+And it’s this tune that miracles and magic are made of.